 Web publishing of any materials with abusive, harassing, threatening or objectionable language is prohibited.

-Students or staff who violates the computer / internet acceptable use policy will, subject to an investigation, be subject to disciplinary action according to the results of said investigation and the severity of the violation.
+Students or staff who violates the computer and internet acceptable use policy will, subject to an investigation, and disciplinary action according to the results of said investigation and the severity of the violation.